rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ## 1. Introduction

 ### 1.1 Personal Overview
-My name is [Your Name], and I am a dedicated data scientist with a robust background in cybersecurity.
+My name is Rex Coleman, and I am a dedicated data scientist with a robust background in cybersecurity.
 Over the past few years, I have developed a keen interest in leveraging data science to address complex cybersecurity challenges.
 My expertise lies in applying advanced analytical techniques, such as machine learning, predictive analytics, and big data analytics, to enhance security measures.

+My name is Rex Coleman.
+I am a data scientist with a strong background in cybersecurity, dedicated to driving innovation and achieving market leadership.
+My career journey has been shaped by a passion for solving complex problems and a commitment to continuous learning.
+I am attending Georgia Tech's Master's of Science in Analytics program, top-5 nationally ranked for data science and analytics, hold a Masters in Business Administration from the Melbourne Business School in Australia, and a Bachelor of Science in Biochemistry and Molecular Biology from the University of California Santa Cruz.
+I worked at FireEye / Mandiant for decade starting when FireEye was an 80 person company.
+For half that time I held a variety of data related roles and for the other half, I learned the art of business as a sales rep.  Most recently, I took a few bets as an entrepreneur exploring how to solve cybersecurity problems with blockchain technology.

 ### 1.2 Purpose of the Portfolio
 The purpose of this portfolio is to demonstrate my ability to apply data science to tackle real-world cybersecurity problems effectively.
 It aims to show how data science can be strategically integrated into cybersecurity practices to enhance threat detection, incident response, risk management, and compliance, and to invite collaboration on innovative future projects.